vdaas/vald/docs/user-guides/backup-configuration.md

     #       secretKeyRef:
     #         name: aws-secret
     #         key: secret-access-key
+    ...
 ```

 ## Restore

-Restoring from the backup file runs on initContainer when the config is set correctly and the backup file exists.
+Restoring from the backup file runs on start Pod when the config is set correctly, and the backup file exists.

+### PV

+In using the PV case, restoration starts when Pod starts.

+If the configuration is correct, the backup file will be automatically mounted, loaded, and indexed when the Pod starts.

+### S3

+In using the S3 case, restoration runs only `initContainerMode`.
+To enable restoration, you have to set `sidecar.initContainerMode` as `true`.

+Agent Sidecar tries to get the backup file from S3, unpacks it, and starts indexing.

+### PV + S3

-If you use both PV and S3, the backup file used for restoration will prioritize the file on PV.
+In using both the PV and S3 case, the backup file used for restoration will prioritize the file on PV.
 If the backup file does not exist on the PV, the backup file will be retrieved from S3 via the Vald Agent Sidecar and restored.